seoldh/MIrROR/README.md

 <img src="https://user-images.githubusercontent.com/31500750/100863170-817d0800-34d7-11eb-9928-8a19502762d0.png" height="180">

 **Platform for metataxonomics with 16S-23S rRNA operon.**</br>
-Recently, with the development of Nanopore sequencing technology, there have been studies evaluating taxonomic resolution when 16S-23S rRNA operon region is used as a taxonomic marker in bacteria.
-Analyzing 16S-23S rRNA operon has the advantage of giving more information than analyzing only 16S rRNA sequence with short-read sequencing, enabling accurate analysis at the species level with compensating for high error rates of Nanopore read.
+Recently, with the development of Nanopore sequencing technology, there have been studies evaluating taxonomic resolution using 16S-23S rRNA operon region as a taxonomic marker in bacteria.
+Analyzing 16S-23S rRNA operon has the advantage of having more information than analyzing only 16S rRNA sequence with short-read sequencing, enabling accurate analysis at the species level with compensating for high error rates of Nanopore read.
 MIrROR provides a curated database for rRNA operon and analysis tools.

 ## Quick Start